KTM 950 Super Enduro R

+Overview

 Marketed by KTM, its Austrian manufacturer, as a race-ready enduro machine, the 950SE embodies minimalist design principles.
 Equipped with twin carburetors instead of electronic fuel injection, it also lacks ABS, traction control, a fuel gauge, or a tachometer.
 Its dual silencers are upswept, with the front cylinder's exhaust header routed beside the engine, in the manner of smaller enduro and dirt bikes.
 The one-piece plastic fuel tank is of relatively low capacity, and the seat is comparably tall at 920mm (36.22 inches).

 With its six-speed transmission and stock wheels, the 950SE is capable of speeds in excess of 190 km/h (118 mph).

-The 950SE is claimed to be one of the most-powerful and “intense” enduro motorcycles.
-Yet, in spite of its power, loud and deep exhaust note, and fierce acceleration capabilities, the 950SE is lauded for its all-round performance and rider comfort, whether on- or off-pavement.
+The 950SE is a powerful motorcycle.
+It lauded for its all-round performance and rider comfort, whether on- or off-pavement.

 In his review of the 2008 model, motorcycle journalist Neil Johnson of OneWheelDrive, said, “the KTM 950 Super Enduro R is pure delightful lunacy.”
 The article's headline was sub-titled “The cure for common sense.”

 Approximately 3,000 units were produced and sold internationally for model years 2006–2008.
 KTM discontinued the model in 2009.

-Since before its discontinuation, the 950SE is coveted, achieving “legend” status among owners and enthusiasts, including offroad and rally-racing champions such as New Zealander Chris Birch:

-"In my mind, the 950 Super Enduro is the best hooligan's bike KTM ever made."

 The 950SE's 942cc engine, known as the LC-8, was designed by KTM engineers to power the company's 950 Factory Rally racer to compete in the 2002 Dakar Rally.
 In contrast to KTM's first LC-8-equipped consumer model, the 950 Adventure, modeled on the Dakar bike, the 950SE had higher ground clearance, a different steering head angle and rake, with a more-aggressive adjustable WP suspension, as well as the distinctive look and ride of an "oversized" enduro bike.

-At the time of the 950SE's launch, the dual-sport market was dominated by slower heavier “compromise” bikes.
-But the KTM appealed to aficionados as a “no-compromise” motorcycle.
-On rider forums, owners frequently praise the SE as a “high-adrenaline” machine, and it can be ridden out of the city, onto the highway, and into challenging terrain such as water crossings, boulder fields, steep hill-climbs, single-track trails, rutted tracks, mudholes and deep sand, then rode home again at highway speed, remaining equally at-ease and comfortable to ride through such widely-varying conditions.
+The 950SE can be ridden out of the city, onto the highway, and into challenging terrain such as water crossings, boulder fields, steep hill-climbs, single-track trails, rutted tracks, mudholes and deep sand, then rode home again at highway speed.

 The 950 SE was the third consumer model to use the LC-8 engine after the KTM 950 Adventure and 950 Super Moto.
 It shares several components of the latter, but the SE was significantly-modified to suit its intended purpose.